-I run an internship programme and as such meet a lot of enthusiastic young composers and music producers who have designs on doing it professionally.
+I run an internship programme and meet a lot of enthusiastic young composers and music producers who have desires on doing it professionally.

 The one question which keeps cropping up is “How do I make it?”
-As though becoming a professional composer can be distilled down into one simple action.
+As though becoming a professional TV and film composer can be distilled down into one simple action.